tektutor/jenkins-sep-2021/Day2/README.md

 ## Agile Methodology
   - Fail-fast Project development Methodology
-  - In case Waterfall Framework
+  - In case of Waterfall Framework
       - customer feedback arrives pretty delayed
       - Once in 3 months or 6 months or yearly project/product releases are shared with the customer
       - If evertything goes well i.e requirements captured is inline with customer's expectation there is no issue